Forex Education

 Identifying Strong Trends with a 2 Bar Reversal Pattern

-Identifying Price Actions using this chart is fairly easy for anyone using this pattern.
-One thing that needs to be kept in mind is that just because you saw something on your chart doesn’t mean that you have to act upon it.
+Identifying Price Actions using this chart is relatively easy for anyone using this pattern.
+One thing that needs to be kept in mind is that just because you saw something on your chart doesn’t mean you have to act upon it.
 It must also be noted that not every 2 bar reversal is equal.
 These are created differently and can show different results.

 Frequently Asked Question